How to Complete the Easier W-9 Form

 The term "disregarded entity" is mentioned in the instructions for this line.
-A disregarded entity is a business entity that is not separate from its owner.
+A disregarded entity is a business entity that is not separate from its owner (basically, a single-member LLC).
 You'll see where this comes into play in Part II below.

 Line 2: Business Name/Disregarded Entity Name

 Enter it here if you use a business name, a trade name, or a DBA (doing/business/as) fictitious name that has been recorded.
 You would also use this line for a disregarded entity name.